 [Standard] - Solve quadratic equations by inspection (e.g., for x^2 = 49), taking square roots, completing the square, the quadratic formula and factoring, as appropriate to the initial form of the equation.
-Recognize when the quadratic formula gives complex solutions and write them as a ± bi for real numbers a and b.
+Recognize when the quadratic formula gives complex solutions and write them as a \pm bi for real numbers a and b.

 6.8.
-The Binomial Theorem 6.8.
-CC.9-12.A-APR.C.4, CC.9-12.A-APR.C.5 [Standard] - Complete the square in a quadratic expression to reveal the maximum or minimum value of the function it defines.
-[Standard] - Know and apply the Binomial Theorem for the expansion of $(x + y)^n$ in powers of x and y for a positive integer n, where x and y are any numbers, with coefficients determined for example by Pascal's Triangle.
+The Binomial Theorem

+[[Standard] - Know and apply the Binomial Theorem for the expansion of $(x + y)^n$ in powers of x and y for a positive integer n, where x and y are any numbers, with coefficients determined for example by Pascal's Triangle.